Research

 Quantifying C. elegans

 oilredwormThe worm C. elegans can be robotically prepared and imaged and is an effective model to probe a variety of biological questions that require whole animals rather than isolated cells.
-We have developed sorely needed C. elegans analysis algorithms and validated them in specific large-scale experiments to identify regulators of fat metabolism and pathogen infection.
+We developed sorely needed C. elegans analysis algorithms and validated them in specific large-scale experiments to identify regulators of fat metabolism and pathogen infection.